dirx/fxhash-creations/README.md

 <img src="./public/preview.png" align="right" width="50%" style="margin: 0 20px 20px 20px" />

+I recently came across these fortification maps...

-A rippled SDF composed of rotated shapes, duplicated into layered contours with black / white and marker colored and dashed strokes and pattern fills, and rendered as polygons in an SVG.
+An SDF composed of rotated shapes, vectorized and duplicated into layered contours, featuring black, white, and accent-colored dashed strokes with pattern fills, and rendered as polygons in an SVG.

 Features: